mounibali/sirene-java-microservice/README.md

 2022-09-11 14:30:15.018  INFO 7244 --- [  restartedMain] com.example.sirene.SireneApplication     : Started SireneApplication in 4.683 seconds (JVM running for 6.315)

 # About the Service
-Each call of the bellow service, the data retuned will be inserted in a csv file called etablissement.csv wich will stored in a folder called : data-csv.
+Each call of the bellow service, the data retuned will be inserted in a csv file called etablissement.csv wich will be stored in a folder called : data-csv.

 - https://entreprise.data.gouv.fr/api/sirene/v3/etablissements/<VOTRE_SIRET>